 • We will offer beginners classes and advanced classes.

-• This year’s visiting professors are Reverend Jorge and Zoila Palacios and Doctors Eric and Bonnie Newell.
+• This year’s visiting professors are Reverend Jorge Palacios, Abby Torgeson and Doctors Eric and Bonnie Newell.

 Would you pray with us as we take this first step into the future of our Seminary ministry?